By Arthur Teboul//Updated /~8 min read/Tutorial

 2. Open the file in a native viewer.
 MacMD Viewer opens via cmd+O, double-click in Finder, or Space-bar QuickLook for inline preview without opening the app at all.

 3. Let the viewer watch the file.
-If you re-prompt and overwrite the same .md with a new response, the viewer refreshes the preview within ~50 ms. No reload, no scroll reset.
+If you re-prompt and overwrite the same .md with a new response, the viewer refreshes the preview as soon as the file changes.
+No reload, no scroll reset.

 This works because MacMD Viewer is a viewer, not an editor.
-It doesn't try to be useful for writing.
-It renders the Markdown, watches the file, and gets out of the way.
+It renders the Markdown and watches the open file, while the agent or editor remains the only tool changing the source.

 When QuickLook Beats Opening the App